rsampayo/kave-v2/refactoring-plan.md

 - Create `app/api/endpoints/webhooks/common/mime_utils.py`
 - Move MIME-related functions (`_decode_mime_header`)
 - Update imports in email_webhooks.py to use new location
 - Run tests and fix any issues
 - Run linter and fix any issues

+### Step 1.3: Remove Old Utils Functions
+- Remove old utility functions from email_webhooks.py
+- Run tests and fix any issues
+- Run linter and fix any issues